Abdulrahman843/lifeInTheWild/README.md

 ### `styles.css`
 The CSS file styles the page:

-It uses flexbox to arrange the images responsively.
+It uses Flexbox to arrange the images responsively.
-The header (<h1>) is styled with a font, shadow, and borders.
+The header, h1 is styled with a font, shadow, and borders.
 The images are given a width and height with a transition effect applied on hover.

 ## How to Use